On this page

 Implementation of the Future Guelph Strategic Plan remained an important factor in determining priorities for the 2026 budget update.
 However, as the City balances progress toward Council’s objectives with affordability pressures, the pace of implementation in some areas continues to be slowed.
 Similar to the 2025 confirmed budget, further prioritization of initiatives within the Future Guelph Strategic Plan occurred and focused on areas of the plan tied to housing, affordability, and core infrastructure renewal.

-The following provides more details related to investments and impacted initiatives as part of the 2026 draft budget update:
+The following provides more details related to investments and impacted initiatives as part of the 2026 budget confirmation update:

 Foundations